Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Results

 \subsubsection{Three-pulse protocol}

 If we use the three-pulse protocol, the 2DCS signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ shows no enhancement near pump frequency $\Omega=\Delta_g/2$, see Figs.~\ref{fig:two_cycle3} and \ref{fig:two_cycle_cut3}.
-At this energy, the third-order signal is very weak, since single photons can neither create Higgs excitations nor single-particle excitations across the gap.
+At this energy, the third-order signal is very weak, since single photons can neither create {amplitude mode} excitations nor single-particle excitations across the gap.
 The peaks located at $(\pm\Delta_g,\Delta_g)$ and $(\pm\Delta_g,0)$ scale as $E_0^3$, which means that the excitation with energy $\Delta_g$ occurs through the absorption of single photons from the high-energy tail of the power-spectrum (Fig.~\ref{fig:power}).
-Only once the pulse energy approaches the gap size, there is a significant enhancement of the signal, in particular the 2Q one.
+Only once the pulse energy approaches the gap size, there is a significant enhancement of the signal, in particular the R' one.
 While there are indications of resonances associated with multi-photon absorption at $\Omega<\Delta_g$, such contributions should be of higher order in $E_0$.
 Also, the results are similar in the dynamic and static Hartree calculations, which shows that excitations of the amplitude mode play no important role in the most prominent features.

-Higgs excitations however contribute to the very weak peak at $(\omega_\tau,\omega_t)=(0,\Delta_g)$, whose intensity scales as $E_0^5$.
+Amplitude mode excitations however contribute to the very weak peak at $(\omega_\tau,\omega_t)=(0,\Delta_g)$, whose intensity scales as $E_0^5$ (when increasing the field strength from $E_0=0.02$ to $E_0=0.2$, the intensity of the signal increases from $1.6\times 10^{-5}$ to 1.3).
 Here, the intensity of the signal with dynamical Hartree term grows strongly as $\Omega$ approaches $\Delta_g$ (see Fig.~\ref{fig:two_cycle_cut3}(e,f)).
-For $\Omega\gtrsim \Delta_g$, the first pulse can create a population state analogous to Fig.~\ref{fig:broadband}(b), and produce Higgs excitations, which are then reabsorbed in subsequent pulses.
+For $\Omega\gtrsim \Delta_g$, the first pulse can create a population state analogous to Fig.~\ref{fig:broadband}(b), and produce amplitude mode excitations, which are then reabsorbed in subsequent pulses.
 In this case, we also find an enhancement (relative to the static-Hartree calculation) at $\Omega=\Delta_g/2$, even though the signal amplitude is very weak.